Skip to Content

 While the user interaction is taking place, the client device is periodically polling the authorization server’s token endpoint.

-Where our grant type is the new urn:ietf:params:oauth:grant-type:devicecode, and devicecode is the code that was sent to the client device during the initial device authorization request.
+Where our grant type is the new urn:ietf:params:oauth:grant-type:devicecode, and device_code is the code that was sent to the client device during the initial device authorization request.

 If this is a confidential client, this request could include client credentials, however your client device is most probably going to be considered a public client.